salarcode/ASProxy/ASProxy/Readme.txt

 ****************************************
 Version History

+Version 5.5 Beta4 2010/01/19
+* Fixed: ASProxy login remember me check.
+* Improved: Javascript encoder.
+* Improved: Serveral javascript issues.

 Version 5.5 Beta3 2009/12/23
 * New: Streaming download.
 ASProxy will stream resume supported downloads.
 This will decrease presure on the server to buffer all the download data.
-	But still it is possible to force ASProxy enable resume-support feature to not supported site byt buffering.
+	The previous option which is forcing ASProxy to enable resume-support feature to all sites still is available.
 * Change: Base64 url encoding method is changed to a custom encoding scheme.
 * Fixed: Http compression content type detecttion improved to prevent compressing unexpected data.
 * Fixed: Setting document.domain throws exception in javasceript which is striped in this version.